Aging in Place

 As the program grows, Morin-Carter, along with Christine Burd, PhD, RN, with the University of North Dakota College of Nursing and Professional Disciplines, who is an instrumental part of the NAPP, hope to implement the model on other reservations as well.
 This initial pilot project at Spirit Lake will develop a model, templates, and best practices in helping Native elders age in place.

-The Native Aging in Place Project is located at the Center for Rural Health at the University of North Dakota School of Medicine and Health Sciences.
+The Native Aging in Place Project is located at the Center for Rural Health at the University of North Dakota School of Medicine & Health Sciences.
 It is funded by Margaret A. Cargill Philanthropies.

 This article originally appeared in the Spring 2017 issue of North Dakota Medicine.